maboulsaad82/ece528/README.md

     parsed_message = json.loads(message)

     # our logic to detect potential breakdown (maybe checking prediction values)
-    if "our_CONDITION":  # Replace with our actual condition publisher.publish(topic_path, json.dumps({"alert": "Potential Breakdown", "details": parsed_message}).encode('utf-8'))
+    if "our_CONDITION":  # Replace with our actual condition, a few hypothetical examples of potential breakdown detection logic can be seen below publisher.publish(topic_path, json.dumps({"alert": "Potential Breakdown", "details": parsed_message}).encode('utf-8'))